 Make accurate, legible, signed and dated records and use Electronic Patient Records (EPR) if available.
 Contribute to the preparation of patients for surgery, including review of medical therapy prior to surgery (e.g. anticoagulants) to optimise the patient's outcome.
 Understand the process of informed consent, following the principles set in law and by GMC guidance.
-Be aware of ongoing research and offer research participation opportunities to patients as appropriate Contribute to the pre-operative assessment for local and general anaesthesia as part of a multidisciplinary team.
+Be aware of ongoing research and offer research participation opportunities to patients as appropriate.
+Contribute to the pre-operative assessment for local and general anaesthesia as part of a multidisciplinary team.
 Recognise patient conditions that render either local or general anaesthetic hazardous.
 Use appropriate aseptic technique when assisting with or performing surgery.
 Use the operating microscope competently, ensuring optimum operating position.
 Use suturing techniques appropriate for different ocular tissues, demonstrating understanding of different sutures and knots.
 Identify suture types, remove sutures from the eye and adnexa at the appropriate time and manage any retained material or wound problems.
 Oculoplastics and Orbit (i) Manage lash mis-direction.
 Manage minor lid lesions by incision and curettage or excision.
 Cornea and Ocular Surface Disease (ii) Understand the indications for and be able to perform microbial sampling of the cornea.
 Perform corneal scrapes, swabs and understand the need for further biopsy/referral for confocal microscopy.
 Insert and remove a bandage contact lens.
 Insert a punctal plug.
-Cataract and Refractive Surgery (iii) Explain the use of lid hygiene to patients with lid margin disease.
+Cataract Surgery (iii) Explain the use of lid hygiene to patients with lid margin disease.
 Understand and perform the individual stages of cataract surgery before progressing to complete procedures.
 Practise in a supervised simulated environment.
-Complete a minimum of 50 complete cataract procedures.
 Perform a continuous ongoing audit of cataract surgery cases in which significant complications occur.
 Glaucoma (iv) No additional descriptors for this area.
-Uveitis (v) • Know how and when to request additional investigations in the light of planned medication use and how to act upon the results, e.g. bone scans to guide bone protection management in long-term steroid use.
+Uveitis (v) Know how and when to request additional investigations in the light of planned medication use and how to act upon the results, e.g. bone scans to guide bone protection management in long-term steroid use.
 Medical Retina (vi) No additional descriptors for this area.
 Vitreoretinal Surgery (vii) No additional descriptors for this area.

 Ocular Motility (viii) Discuss management options with patient, in conjunction with orthoptists where appropriate, and have broad understanding of indications, success and risks of each.
 Neuro- ophthalmology (ix) Request appropriate neuroimaging investigations with suitable urgency.
 Paediatrics (x) Recognise when a child cannot be adequately examined and escalate as appropriate for Exam Under Anaesthesia (EUA).
 Be aware of possible safeguarding issues and patterns of history or signs that may suggest non-accidental injury, involving senior clinicians and safeguarding teams as appropriate.
 Understand the consent process as it pertains to children.
 Urgent Eye Care (xi) Discharge appropriate patients without follow up, attending to appropriate safety-netting.
-Learning Outcome Justify the differential diagnoses and plan with reference to basic and clinical science.
-An ophthalmologist t achieving this level will: These descriptors apply to all special interest areas (i-xi) Understand and apply knowledge of anatomy, of the eye, adnexa, visual pathways and associated aspects of head, neck, and neuroanatomy.
+Learning Outcome Justify the diagnoses and plan with reference to basic and clinical science.
+An ophthalmologist achieving this level will: These descriptors apply to all special interest areas (i-xi) Understand and apply knowledge of anatomy, of the eye, adnexa, visual pathways and associated aspects of head, neck, and neuroanatomy.
 Understand and apply knowledge of the physiology of the eye, adnexa and nervous system.
 Understand and apply knowledge of related general physiology.
-Understand and apply knowledge of biochemistry and cell biology, in particular those aspects relevant to common eye diseases.
+Understand and apply knowledge of biochemistry and cell biology, particularly those aspects relevant to common eye diseases.
 Understand and apply knowledge of pathology, particularly the eye, adnexa and visual system.
-This includes histopathology, microbiology and immunology and other branches of pathology.
-This includes macroscopic and microscopic appearances and laboratory techniques, including staining techniques, used.
-Understand and apply knowledge of growth, development and senescence, and the anatomical, physiological and developmental changes that occur during embryogenesis, childhood and ageing relevant to ophthalmic practice.
+This includes histopathology, laboratory techniques, including staining techniques, used.